Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your air conditioner to run, it won’t activate.

 The main part is checking it’s set to “cool” and not “heat.”
 Otherwise your air conditioner might not start running.
-Or you could have hot air blowing from vents because the heater is running instead.
+You could also have hot air blowing from vents because the heater is running instead.

 If you have a digital thermostat: